sthenusan/Machine-Learning-Project/README.md

 * I then cleaned and preprocessed the data in the following step.
 To reduce multicollinearity, I started by eliminating properties that held comparable information.
 The missing data was then processed, with ordinal type coding for those who needed it and One-Hot type for the rest.
 Finally, I've added new variables to the target that better characterize it.

-* After the preprocessing, I have selected with Logistic Regression the 80 most important variables from a total of 90 columns.
-Finally, various models have been checked and the results shown in a graph, obtaining that the best ones are:
+* After the preprocessing, I have selected with Logistic Regression the most important variables from total columns.
+Finally, various models have been checked and the results shown in the above graph, obtaining that the best ones are:

     * **Gradient Boosting Classifier**